Topological vertex formalism with O5-plane: Conclusions and discussions

 In this paper, we proposed a way to implement the topological vertex formulation for ($p,q$) 5-brane configurations with an O5-plane.
 The key idea is that, based on a special phase of the brane configuration where 5-branes stuck on an O5-plane meet at a point on the O5-plane, we assign an identical Young diagram to two such 5-branes and introduce the new edge factor \eqref{eq:O5assign} corresponding to such 5-brane configuration.

-To test our proposal, we considered 5-brane webs for the 5d Sp(1) theory with $N_f=0,1$ flavors, compared the partition functions computed based on our proposal with the known SU(2) partition functions.
+To test our proposal, we considered 5-brane webs for the five-dimensional Sp(1) theory with $N_f=0,1$ flavors, compared the partition functions computed based on our proposal with the known SU(2) partition functions.
 For each case, we checked these two partition functions by expanding them in terms of the instanton factor, and found that they do agree up to 10-instanton order.
-Another nontrivial check we did is 5d Sp(1) theory with $N_f=8$ flavors.
-As it is 6d E-string theory on a circle, the brane configuration consists of two O5-planes and hence naturally shows periodic structure.
+Another nontrivial check we did is the five-dimensional Sp(1) theory with $N_f=8$ flavors.
+As it is six-dimensional E-string theory on a circle, the brane configuration consists of two O5-planes and hence naturally shows periodic structure.
 We found that our partition function for the $N_f=8$ case also agrees with the known E-string elliptic genus partition function.

 It is feasible to apply our method to higher rank Sp($N$) gauge theory which then gives rise to the dual SU($N+1$) theory, and, hence, confirm the duality \cite{Gaiotto:2015una} between two theories in a more manifest way.